Volunteer Opportunities in Portugal

 Although English is widely spoken in Portugal, especially in urban and tourist areas, learning some basic Portuguese will improve your experience and help you communicate better with the local community.
 It also shows general respect for the local culture.

 American and European citizens do not need a visa to volunteer in Portugal.
-U.S. citizens can stay in Portugal without a special visa for 90 days, while EU citizens are free to stay longer, as the country is part of the Schengen Area.
-Other nationalities may require a visa depending on the length of their stay.
+American citizens can stay in Portugal without a special visa for 90 days, while EU citizens are free to stay longer, as the country is part of the Schengen Area.
+Other nationalities may require a visa, depending on the length of their stay.
 Check with the Portuguese embassy in your country to learn more about the process.

 This allows you to combine commitment, discovery of the country, local immersion, and rest.
-For many volunteers, this balance makes the experience more accessible and motivating over several weeks.
+For many volunteers, this balance makes the experience more accessible and more motivating over several weeks.

 Join a Freepackers project in Portugal!